The Radio Counterpart to the Fast X-ray Transient EP240414a: Results

 \section{Results}

 Our radio observations of EP240414a are fairly sparse, with three observations at $3\,\rm{GHz}$ with MeerKAT, and two ATCA observations both at $5.5$ and $9\,\rm{GHz}$ (see \Cref{tab:radio_observations} and \Cref{fig:radio_lc}).
 Our $3\,\rm{GHz}$ light curve shows a clear peak at around $\sim30$ days post explosion in the observer reference frame (or $\sim20$ days in the source rest frame) at $434\pm21\,\mu\rm{Jy}$.
-While our sampling rate is not high enough to confidently confirm this as the exact peak time at $3\,\rm{GHz}$, we can make the approximation that a spectral peak moved through $3\,\rm{GHz}$ at $30$ days post explosion and therefore take $T_{\rm{pk},3\,\rm{GHz}}=30$ days and $F_{\rm{pk},3\,\rm{GHz}}=434\pm21\,\rm{mJy}$.
+While our sampling rate is not high enough to confidently confirm this as the exact peak time at $3\,\rm{GHz}$, we can make the approximation that a spectral peak moved through $3\,\rm{GHz}$ at $30$ days post explosion and therefore take $T_{\rm{pk},3\,\rm{GHz}}=30$ days and $F_{\rm{pk},3\,\rm{GHz}}=434\pm21\,\mu\rm{Jy}$.

-The radio spectral index of our first late time ($\sim80$ days post detection) ATCA measurement is $\alpha=0.58\pm0.15$ where we use the convention $F_{\nu}\propto\nu^{-\alpha}$.
+The radio spectral index of our first late time ($\sim80$ days post detection) ATCA measurement is $\alpha=0.58\pm0.15$ where we use the convention $F_{\nu}\propto\nu^{-\alpha}$ and fit a simple power law between the two ATCA frequencies.
 Assuming this is associated with optically thin synchrotron emission where $\alpha=(p-1)/2$ this implies $p=2.16\pm0.3$ where $p$ is the power-law index of the electron energy distribution ($N(E)\propto E^{-p}$).
 This indicates that the synchrotron cooling frequency, $\nu_{c}$, is above $9\,\rm{GHz}$ at this epoch, as otherwise a spectral slope of $-p/2$ would be expected and imply an extremely hard electron energy distribution.
-Our second ATCA epoch suggests a marginal steepening of the spectral index to $0.86\pm0.30$, which would imply $p=2.72\pm0.6$.
+Our second ATCA epoch suggests a marginal steepening of the spectral index to $0.86\pm0.30$, which would imply $p=2.72\pm0.6$, although the values are statistically consistent.
 In addition to the spectral index we can make crude estimates for the rise and decay indices of the $3\,\rm{GHz}$ light curves to be $\beta\sim-0.4$ and $\beta\sim0.5$, respectively, for $F_{3\,\rm{GHz}}\propto t^{-\beta}$, although these calculations are obviously sensitive to the exact peak location and assume a constant evolution rate.
 The late time $3\,\rm{GHz}$ VLASS measurement indicates that no significant re-brightening occurred at late time.